 The first is, simply, to have a budget: a running account of what you are making, spending, and keeping over time.
 Many people don’t.
-In fact, a 2016 survey by U.S. Bank found that only 41 percent of adults follow a budget.
+For example, one poll found that nearly a third of respondents didn’t follow a budget.

 “Budgeting is by far the most emotionally and mentally challenging hurdle of a financial plan, but also the most important because everything starts and ends with cash flow,” said Douglas Collins, a financial planner with Fortis Lux Financial in New York.
 (Learn more: Budget essentials)